OPENING KEYNOTE: MATTHEW LOSCALZO, LCSW, APOS Fellow

 Friday, March 13: 3:00 – 4:00 PM

-Carly Parry, PhD, MSW, MA, is a Senior Advisor in the Healthcare Delivery and Disparities Research program at the Patient-Centered Outcomes Research Institute, where she leads the $120M Transitional Care Evidence to Action Network and is the POR lead for the $40M AHRQ/PCORI career development program to train learning health systems researchers.
+Dr. Carly Parry is a Senior Advisor in the Healthcare Delivery and Disparities Research program at the Patient-Centered Outcomes Research Institute, where she leads the $120M Transitional Care Evidence to Action Network and is the POR lead for the $40M AHRQ/PCORI career development program to train learning health systems researchers.
 Dr. Parry’s expertise includes program development and leadership, health services research and delivery, dissemination and implementation of evidence-based practices, quality metric testing and development, and mixed methodologies.
 Dr. Parry earned a joint doctorate in Social Work and Sociology, and a master’s degree in social work from the University of Michigan.

 Dr. Parry began her career as a community organizer in the non-profit public health arena, was an NIH pre-doctoral fellow and grant awardee, Associate Professor of Medicine at the University of Colorado’s Division of Healthcare Policy and Research, and served concurrently as Dissemination and Training Leads for the nationally-recognized Care Transitions Program™ in addition to working in the healthcare industry.